upbound/docs/content/spaces/_index.md

 ### Uninstall a Space

-To uninstall a Space from a Kubernetes cluster, use [up space destory]({{<ref "reference/cli/command-reference.md#space-destroy">}}).
+To uninstall a Space from a Kubernetes cluster, use [up space destroy]({{<ref "reference/cli/command-reference.md#space-destroy">}}).
 A destroy operation uninstalls core components and orphans control planes and their associated resources.

 ```bash
 up space destroy